-We’re facing an unprecedented situation, where our whole world has been upended.
-None of us has seen a global pandemic of this proportion before.
-We don’t know how the Coronavirus outbreak will play out.
+During the early days and months of the Coronavirus pandemic, we were all feeling fear.
+These feelings were natural, normal, healthy, and even expected.
+We were all facing an unprecedented situation, where our whole world had been upended.
+None of us had seen a global pandemic of this proportion before.

-Compounding these fears are job loss, economic insecurity, concerns about our health and safety as well as the health and safety of our loved ones.
-We’re watching helplessly as we see disturbing scenes on the news and read upsetting accounts of the disease.
-Combined with a loss of connection with our loved ones, many of us are feeling frightened and alone.
-Isolation is difficult—even painful for many of us—as we’re told to practice social distancing.
+Compounding these fears about the state of the world were other fears like economic insecurity, political unrest, concerns about our health and safety, and the health and safety of our loved ones.
+Many of us have felt helpless as we see disturbing scenes on the news and read upsetting accounts of the disease.

 In the Battle of Britain, Winston Churchill never lost his certainty that the British would prevail.
 The bombing was constant.
 Some nights, 400 tons of bombs were dropped on London.
 It would have been easy to fall into doubt and complete despair.
 Many did, but not Sir Winston.

 Although he had no idea how they would win and the situation seemed hopeless, Churchill still believed they would come out of the battle.
 He never wavered—he knew they would get through.
 In fact, he prepared the British to defend their homeland.
 He kept them fighting mad and ready for anything—including the devastation of many of their homes.